-The prime aim of this chapter is to demonstrate the value that a SIMF semantic-conceptual model and transformations can offer to the ever increasing need of federation of (information) systems in business and government practice.
+The prime aim of this chapter is to demonstrate the value that a SIMF semantic-conceptual model and transformations can offer to the ever-increasing need of federation of (information) systems in business and government practice.

 SIMF Concept of concept (Non normative)

-The SIMF meta model can be used to model and integrate information from multiple source at different levels of abstraction.
-A key element of SIMF is conceptual models as described above – models a real or possible world.
-To provide for mapping models of data must also be expressed.
+The SIMF meta model can be used to model and integrate information from multiple sources at different levels of abstraction.
+A key element of SIMF is conceptual models, as described above that model a real or possible world.
+To provide for mapping, models of data must also be expressed.